 We were printing the cards on recycled board and using soya

 1988 it was decided to expand the collective of workers:

-Steve Edwards whose business selling cards to students was
+Steve Edwards whose business selling cards to students

-lost power, and of course the Berlin wall fell in November
+in Nicaragua and of course the Berlin wall fell in November

 five full time workers and two large units at Aire Street